reetp/phpki/README.md

 Normal users may only manage the certificates they create.
 Administrators can manage all certificates.
-The default administrator account is "pkiadmin".
+The default administrator account is "admin".
 The secure.sh script will attempt to add this user to your phpkipasswd file when it is first created.
 Other users can be made administrators by carefully editing the $PHPki_admins assignment in config/config.php under your certificate store directory.